GeekHunter-Brasil/hello-world/backend-styleguide/README.md

 ### 👉 Directory Locales structure

-For a better organization of the yml files the ideal is to `mirror the folders`, thus not creating too big files, with this structure we obtain a better organization.
+For a better organization of the yml files, `mirror the folders`: it will keep files small and concise.

-to declare the yml, you must use the same name as the parent directory 'e.g. directory/directory.yml',
+To declare an yml, you must use the same name as the parent directory 'e.g. directory/directory.yml',

 ```
 📁 project/